dotnet/docs-maui/docs/data-cloud/push-notifications.md

     using PushNotificationsDemo.Services;
     ```

-1. In the `MauiProgram` class, add code for the `RegisterServices` extension method which registers the `DeviceInstallationService` on each platform, and the cross-platform `PushDemoNotificationActionService` and `NotificationRegistrationService` services, and which returns a `MauiAppBuilder` object:
+1. In the `MauiProgram` class, add code for the `RegisterServices` extension method that registers the `DeviceInstallationService` on each platform, and the cross-platform `PushDemoNotificationActionService` and `NotificationRegistrationService` services, and which returns a `MauiAppBuilder` object:

     ```csharp
     public static MauiAppBuilder RegisterServices(this MauiAppBuilder builder)